- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is always recommended to consult the official QNAP support website or contact their technical support team for specific guidance and instructions on file system repair and recovery for your QNAP Turbo Station TS-EC1280U device.

-Although NAS Turbo Station TS-EC1280U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-EC1280U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -